 Determine where the chargers will be installed.

 Establish a framework for user agreements with residents.
-You may need to consult with a lawyer.
+Here, you may need to consult with a lawyer.

 Step 8: Rebate pre-approval

-Submit a pre-approval application to get a rebate on the purchase and installation of the charging stations.
+Submit a pre-approval application to get a rebate on the purchase and installation of the chargers.